-(Corrects 2006/2007 profit figure to $56 million from $35
+(Corrects 2006/2007 profit figure to $56 million from $35 million in sixth paragraph)

 * Palm seeking offers -Bloomberg

 * U.S.-listed shares up 7.7 pct

 HELSINKI, April 12 (Reuters) - Smartphone maker Palm Inc PALM.OPALM.F, which has not turned a profit in its battles with rivals Apple and RIM, has begun seeking offers for the firm, Bloomberg said, citing three people familiar with the situation.